WebD00D/fake-project/README.md

-### Hello, my name is Christian and this is a fake project.
+### Hello, my name is Mike and this is a fake project.